 Managing Your Take Control Account and Email Address

-In 2010, we rolled out a user account system wherein you can log in to the Take Control Web site to re-download your ebooks, or even read them from an iPad, iPhone, or iPod touch.
+You can log in to the Take Control Web site to re-download your ebooks.
 You can also set your email preferences for whether we contact you, and at which email address, by logging in and adjusting your profile.

 How do I log in?

 Working at the top of the Take Control site, fill in the Email and Password fields, and click Log In.
 If you don’t know your password, click “Login help,” located left of the Email field.
 Note that if you have an account on the TidBITS Web site, your Take Control account and your TidBITS account are the same account.

 How do I subscribe to Take Control Announcements?

 To manage your subscription, log in to your Take Control account.
 Once you’re logged in, click your name, located at the top of the page.
 On the Profile page, in the Login & Contact Settings section, choose Yes from the Contact Me? pop-up menu and then click the Save Changes button.